ZrrSkywalker/MonoDETR/README.md

     │   ├──testing/
     ├──...
     ```
+    You can also change the data path at "dataset/root_dir" in `configs/monodetr.yaml`.

 ## Get Started

 ### Train
-You can modify the settings of model and training in `configs/monodetr.yaml` and appoint the GPU in `train.sh`:
+You can modify the settings of models and training in `configs/monodetr.yaml` and appoint the GPU in `train.sh`:

     bash train.sh configs/monodetr.yaml > logs/monodetr.log